aditya-suripeddi/dockerfile-best-practices/README.md

 ## Intro

-This repository shows how to write a Dockerfile for a java project and walks you through writing a better Dockerfile by applying best practices and concepts discussed in [dockerfile-best-practices](https://www.youtube.com/watch?v=JofsaZ3H1qM&t=391s)
+This repository walks you through writing a better Dockerfile for a maven java project by applying best practices and concepts discussed in [dockerfile-best-practices](https://www.youtube.com/watch?v=JofsaZ3H1qM&t=391s)